Mokkapps/blog/blog/2018-07-22/my-definition-of-a-software-developer.md

 Basically you can follow these basic steps to learn the fundamentals:

-### Read some of the fundamental books about software programming
+#### Read some of the fundamental books about software programming

-I would suggest to read some classic books about software development like [Clean Code: A Handbook of Agile Software Craftsmanship](https://lesen.amazon.de/kp/embed?asin=B001GSTOAM&preview=newtablinkCode=kperef_=cm_sw_r_kb_dp_VKevBbTK4P88Q) or [The Pragmatic Programer](https://www.amazon.com/The-Pragmatic-Programmer-Journeyman-Master/dp020161622X).
+I would suggest to read some classic books about software development like [Clean Code: A Handbook of Agile Software Craftsmanship](https://lesen.amazon.de/kp/embed?asin=B001GSTOAM&preview=newtablinkCode=kperef_=cm_sw_r_kb_dp_VKevBbTK4P88Q) or [The Pragmatic Programer](https://lesen.amazon.de/kp/embed?asin=B003GCTQAE&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_ZRxwBb86F48F4).
 These books will provide you the basic patterns, guidelines and best practices to write good software.

-### Deep dive into your programming language
+#### Deep dive into your programming language

 In web development, JavaScript is the language you should master.
-In the end of the day, your browser will run JavaScript code (even if it was written using frameworks like Angular with a programming language like TypeScript) and you need to be able to understand this code that is executed.
+At the end of the day, your browser will run JavaScript code (even if it was written using frameworks like Angular with a programming language like TypeScript) and you need to be able to understand this code that is executed.
 This is also important if you need to analyze how a certain functionality is implemented in your framework, so you should be able to read low-level JavaScript source code.

 For JavaScript I would recommend you to read [JavaScript: The Good Parts](https://lesen.amazon.de/kp/embedasin=B0026OR2ZY&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_0RevBbP68KXYS).

-### Master your framework
+#### Master your framework

 Same as for the programming language: Deep dive into the advanced mechanics used in your framework.
 For example, for Angular I can recommend the blog [Angular In Depth](https://blog.angularindepth.com/).

-### Learn your IDE / editor / command line
+#### Learn your IDE / editor / command line

 Be as efficient as possible by using keyboard shortcuts, plugins and commands for your IDE, text editor and command line.
 If you are using Visual Code, checkout my article [How I Increased My Productivity With Visual Studio Code](https://dev.to/mokkapps/how-i-increased-my-productivity-with-visual-studio-code-gfo).

-### Learn version control
+#### Learn version control

 I mainly worked with Git and can recommend you the free online ebook [Pro git](http://git-scm.com/book).